tech-cheat-sheet/shared-knowledge/README.md

 # My Personal Cheat Sheet Repo
 ## Comptia Security+ SY0-701
-I was studying for the Comptia Security+.
-This repo contains all the summary I was able to write along the my learning.
+I was studying and creating pesonal notes for the Comptia Security+.
+This repo contains all the summary I was able to write along the way.

 I am also planning to add contents from:
 - Comptia CySA+